-- 1. Count to 60 to allow debris to finish falling after the shaking stops. - Assess your immediate surroundings for dangers (e.g. fallen wires).
-Stay away from exterior walls and heavy objects which may fall. - Proceed directly to the Predesignated Meeting Area and wait for further instructions from the Building Emergency Director and/ or Building Floor Warden(s).
-The Predesignated Meeting Area is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area).
+- 1. Count to 60 to allow debris to finish falling after the shaking stops. - 2.
+Assess your immediate surroundings for dangers (e.g. fallen wires).
+Stay away from exterior walls and heavy objects which may fall. - 3.
+Proceed directly to the Predesignated Meeting Area and wait for further instructions from the Building Emergency Director and/ or Building Floor Warden(s).
+The Predesignated Meeting Area is: Lawn on the west side of Buchanan A, 1866 Main Mall.
+Do not enter your building to evacuate occupants.